mandric/Pupil.js/README.md

 This is __Pupil.js__, the JavaScript version of the library.
 A PHP version, Pupil.php, is planned.

-**NOTE:** Update 1.1.0 changed the syntax rule strings should be written with.
+**NOTE:** Update 1.2.0 changed the return format of validation results.
+See changelog below.
-Please see the section "Rule strings" below for an updated documentation.

 ## Features
 * Supports IE7+